✏️ Exciting News: Our website is getting a fresh new look - stay tuned! 💻

 Account costs

-It’s easy to get a free account during your apprenticeship.
+It’s easy to get a free account during your training.
 Nevertheless, you have to be careful that you don’t end up having to pay for your account.

 What does a bank do?